Non-surgical, drug-free decompression treatment for herniated discs, bulging discs, sciatica, and chronic back pain.

-Also known as non-surgical spinal decompression, this advanced therapy is a safe, effective, and drug-free way to treat severe and often debilitating spinal conditions in the lower back or neck.
+Also known as non-surgical spinal decompression, this advanced therapy is a safe, gentle, and drug-free way to treat severe and often debilitating spinal conditions in the lower back or neck.
+It is commonly used for patients dealing with herniated discs, bulging discs, sciatica, degenerative disc disease, spinal stenosis, and chronic back pain.

-Back pain caused by a herniated, bulging, or degenerated disc, or even spinal stenosis, can be life-altering.
-In the past, invasive surgery was often the only option.
-Today, with advanced technology like spinal decompression systems, patients can experience relief from pain, weakness, numbness, and other symptoms—without surgery or long recovery times.
+Back pain caused by a herniated disc, bulging disc, degenerated disc, or spinal stenosis can be life-altering.
+In the past, invasive surgery was often considered the only option.
+Today, advanced spinal decompression systems can help patients experience relief from pain, weakness, numbness, tingling, and nerve-related symptoms without surgery or long recovery times.

 The therapy works by gradually separating the vertebrae, which creates a vacuum-like effect.
-This:
+This may help:

-Non-surgical spinal decompression has shown excellent results for many common spinal problems, including:
+Non-surgical spinal decompression may help many common spinal problems, including:

-Surgical decompression is done under anesthesia and is performed by medical professionals with instruments that cut open the skin and other tissues with the intent to remove disc, bone growths and parts of the vertebrae that may be causing nerve pressure.
-Often following the removal of these structures, the spine is unstable and must be secured with screws and metal plates which are placed there permanently.
+Surgical decompression is performed under anesthesia by medical professionals using instruments that cut through the skin and other tissues.
+The goal is often to remove disc material, bone growths, or portions of the vertebrae that may be causing nerve pressure.
+In some cases, the spine may need to be stabilized with screws, rods, or metal plates.

 Fig.1

-Pressure from vertebrae can cause the gel-like center of a disc to bulge or herniate through a weakness in its outer wall.
-When a herniated disc occurs to a vertebrae in the lower back, it can press on the sciatic nerve.
+Pressure from the vertebrae can cause the gel-like center of a disc to bulge or herniate through a weakness in its outer wall.
+When this occurs in the lower back, it can irritate or compress nearby nerves and contribute to sciatica symptoms.

 Fig.2